clairernovotny/ReferenceGenerator/readme.md

 ```xml
 <group targetFramework="net45" />
 ```
-to ensure that those older platforms don't try to add references to the newer dependencies specified in your `dotnet` section.
+to ensure that those older platforms don't try to add references to the newer dependencies specified in your `netstandard` section.

-To sum this up, look at the output of the tool for the `dotnet` section.
-If you have a System.Runtime higher than 4.0.0, and you want to to target `net45`, `wp8`, `win8`,  `xamarin.ios`, `monotouch`, or `monoandroid`, then you need to block the `dotnet` dependency group by adding blank dependency groups for the other platforms.
+To sum this up, look at the output of the tool for the `netstandard` section.
+If you have a System.Runtime higher than 4.0.0, and you want to to target `net45`, `wp8`, `win8`,  `xamarin.ios`, `monotouch`, or `monoandroid`, then you need to block the `netstandard` dependency group by adding blank dependency groups for the other platforms.

 ## Options and overriding default behavior